pingcap/tidb-operator/.github/pull_request_template.md

 <!--
 Thank you for contributing to TiDB Operator!
-Please complete the following template before creating a PR
+Please complete the following template before creating a PR.
 Ref: TiDB Operator [CONTRIBUTING](https://github.com/pingcap/tidb-operator/blob/master/CONTRIBUTING.md) document -->

 ### What problem does this PR solve?
 <!--
 Please describe the problem AS DETAILED AS POSSIBLE.
-Add and ISSUE LINK WITH SUMMARY if exists.
+Add an ISSUE LINK WITH SUMMARY if exists.

 For example: